 BIOL 1404 Anatomy & Physiology I and BIOL 2504 Anatomy & Physiology II have to be completed with a "C+" and must be taken in the classroom with lab component at the same college.

-CPR certification is required BEFORE taking Nursing I (NURS 1108) and remain active throughout the nursing program.
+CPR certification is required before taking Nursing I and must remain active throughout the nursing program.